kandriam/habbit-prototype/README.md

     - user can +/- throughout the day
 [ ] Calendar and habit tracker (1 year)
 [ ] Every x days/weeks/months on x weekdays/dates

+Notes:
+- Why ids in json are strings and not numbers?
+    - Angular/HTTP seems to be converting numbers to strings when handling JSON responses.
+I have spent hours trying to dodge this with conversions, it has not worked yet.